deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 alt="Preferences screen - General tab" >}}
 {{< /center >}}

-We would be very grateful if you allow ALS to send us usage statistics, but we also understand if you're hesitant to enable this feature.
+We would be very grateful if you allow ALS to send us usage statistics, but we also understand that you may be reluctant to enable such a feature.

 Please note that:

-- ALS will send us **only** the following information at each startup:
+- ALS will **only** send the following information at each startup:
     - ALS version.
     - Processor type.
     - Operating system type.
-- We are not attempting to identify or geolocate the source of this information.
+- We do not seek to identify or geolocate the source of this information.

 <details>
     <summary>Click here to see how you can verify these claims yourself</summary>

-ALS and our tracking tools are **opensource** software, and their source code is publicly available.
+ALS and our tracking tools are **opensource** software, their source code is publicly available.

-- <a href="https://github.com/deufrai/als/blob/release/0.7/src/als/main.py#L46" target="_blank">ALS statistics sending
+- <a href="https://github.com/deufrai/als/blob/release/0.7/src/als/main.py#L46" target="_blank">code for sending
-  code</a> <i class="fa-brands fa-square-github"></i>
+  statistics by ALS</a> <i class="fa-brands fa-square-github"></i>
-- <a href="https://github.com/deufrai/als-stats-receiver/blob/master/listen.py#L35" target="_blank">Statistics recording
+- <a href="https://github.com/deufrai/als-stats-receiver/blob/master/listen.py#L35" target="_blank">code for recording
-  code on our servers</a> <i class="fa-brands fa-square-github"></i>
+  received statistics by our servers</a> <i class="fa-brands fa-square-github"></i>

 </details>

 ---

-🖱️ Then click `OK` to validate the preferences.
+🖱️ Once you have made your choice, click `OK` to confirm the preferences.

 ---

-# Your First Session
+# Your Very First Session

-## Definition of an ALS session {#session-definition}

-**An ALS session** is a period during which ALS controls the detection of new images and the current image stack.

-1. **Start**:
-    - The session begins when you press `START`.
-This activates the file detection module, clears the current stack, and prepares the session for new images.
-    - **First Detection**: The first detected image becomes the alignment reference for the current session.

-2. **Image Processing**:
-    - While the session is running, each new detected image is aligned with the reference image and then added to the current stack, either by averaging or summing.
-The successive results of this stacking are processed and displayed by the application.
-    - The user manages the session using the `START` `PAUSE` and `STOP` controls.
-    - With `PAUSE`, image detection is temporarily halted, but the current stack is retained.
-Resuming the session with `START` restarts detection with the existing stack.

-3. **Stop**:
-    - When you press `STOP`, image detection stops, and the current stack is marked to be reset at the next session start done with `START`.

-{{% alert title="ℹ️ INFO" color="info" %}}
-ALS does not process images already present in the **scan folder** when a session starts.
-{{% /alert %}}

 {{< center >}}
 {{< figure src="ready.png"
-caption="ALS ready to start its first session" width="1920px" height="1053px"
-alt="ALS main window" >}}
+caption="ALS ready to start its very first session" width="1920px" height="1053px" alt="ALS main window" >}}